Seeed-Studio/RFBee/README.txt

 ----

-This software is written by <your name @your_email.com> for seeed studio<br>
+This software is written by community contributors and modified by seeed studio.<br>
-and is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
+It is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
 Check License.txt for more information.<br>

 Seeed Studio is an open hardware facilitation company based in Shenzhen, China. <br>
 Benefiting from local manufacture power and convenient global logistic system, <br>